reekKiE/CompleteSuicideManual-En/English/additional_information.md

 >
 > Chen Mingda said that due to the criticism caused by this series of books from the public, he has decided to recall in addition to the approximately 3,000 copies of the "Complete Revenge Manual" on the market, and the approximately 10,000 copies of the "Complete Suicide Manual" after returning to China.
 And recycled it.
 As for the other two "Complete Death from Illness Manual" and "Complete Disappearance Manual", they are also considering a recall.
 All losses will be absorbed by the company itself.
 In addition, he also canceled the "Complete Poisoning Manual" that the company was scheduled to publish in the near future.
 The publication of books will be more carefully researched and evaluated.

-### United Daily News, Tuesday, 1984-05-09 (Mingguo 84), page 7
+### United Daily News, Tuesday, 1995-05-09 (Mingguo 84), page 7

-Prosecutors of The Complete Manual of Revenge list publisher as defendant.
+Prosecutors of "The Complete Manual of Revenge" list publisher as defendant.

 Similar "black books and periodicals" will be compared with it.